From Europe to the U.S. to Bonaventure

 “I am really willing to die for my teammates, that’s how much I love this game,” Carpio said.

 The Men’s Rugby team faces off against Penn State today at 7 p.m.
 Their next home game will be on Saturday Oct.
-8 versus West Virginia.
+8 verse West Virginia.

 rickicms16@bonaventure.edu